Motor racing-Saudi Grand Prix to go ahead despite Houthi attacks say organisers | Headlines

 Motor racing-Saudi Grand Prix to go ahead despite Houthi attacks say organisers

-Formula One decided to go ahead with the Saudi Arabian Grand Prix after getting safety assurances from local authorities in the wake of attacks on an Aramco facility near the race track in Jeddah on Friday, the sport’s chief executive said.
 Yemen’s Iran-backed Houthis said they launched attacks on Saudi energy facilities and the Saudi-led coalition said state-owned oil giant Aramco’s petroleum products distribution station was hit, causing a fire in two tanks but no casualties..
+"We have received total assurance that the country’s safety is first," Formula One chief executive Stefano Domenicali told reporters after a meeting with drivers, teams and local authorities.

-Formula One decided to go ahead with the Saudi Arabian Grand Prix after getting safety assurances from local authorities in the wake of attacks on an Aramco facility near the race track in Jeddah on Friday, the sport’s chief executive said.
+Formula One's Saudi Arabian Grand Prix will go ahead after teams received safety assurances and drivers met for more than four hours following attacks on an oil facility near the Jeddah street circuit on Friday.
+Yemen’s Iran-backed Houthis said they launched attacks on Saudi energy facilities and the Saudi-led coalition said state-owned oil giant Aramco’s petroleum products distribution station was hit, causing a fire in two tanks but no casualties..

-“So they have in place all the systems to protect this area, the city, the places where we are going.
-So we feel confident and we have to trust the local authority in that respect.”
+"So they have in place all the systems to protect this area, the city, the places where we are going.
+So we feel confident and we have to trust the local authority in that respect," added the Italian.
 The president of the sport's governing FIA, Mohammed Ben Sulayem, speaking alongside Domenicali, said the attacks had targeted economic infrastructure and not civilians.

 "We have the assurance from a high level that this is a secure place, the whole thing will be secure and let’s go on racing," he said.
 The first indication of the attack came when a huge plume of black smoke rose over Jeddah to the east of the track as cars went around the street circuit during Friday's first practice, which went ahead as planned.